koji-project/koji/docs/source/database_howto.rst

   FOR EACH ROW EXECUTE PROCEDURE create_partition_and_insert();

-The second one is one-time code, which will be used for converting existing tables.
+The third one is one-time code, which will be used for converting existing tables.

 .. code-block:: plpgsql